internetofcoins/module-deterministic/README.md

 ## Usage

 This code is not to be run directly.
-Instead compiling the routines can be done using the script compileall.sh in ./modules/deterministic .
-The resulting lzma packages created in subfolders can be placed in the modules/deterministic/cryptocurrency directories in hybridd, and will be used by the daemon to inject code in the browser session when using the GUI wallet.
+Instead compiling the routines can be done using the script <i>compileall.sh<i> in modules/deterministic .
+The resulting lzma packages created in subfolders can be placed in the modules/deterministic/cryptocurrency directories of repository <i>hybridd<i>, and will be used by the daemon to inject code in the browser session when using the GUI wallet.

 ## Authors